boringdev-dotcom/kalshi-bot/README.md

 A production-ready Discord bot that monitors your Kalshi orders via WebSocket and sends rich notifications to Discord when orders are filled.
 Supports both Discord bot (with real-time odds updates) and webhook modes.

+**NEW: Soccer Research Bot** - An AI-powered betting research assistant using LLM Council (multiple AI models working together) to analyze La Liga and Premier League matches on Kalshi.

 ## Features

+### Order Monitoring Bot
 - **Real-time order monitoring** via Kalshi WebSocket API
 - **Discord bot notifications** with live odds updates (or webhook fallback)
 - **Automatic reconnection** with exponential backoff